 Roasted Sweet Potato Hummus

 This Roasted Sweet Potato Hummus is light and creamy and packed with delicious sweet potato flavour.
 This dip is easy to make and perfect to serve with pita chips or use as a spread.
-This recipe is healthy and naturally gluten-free and vegan friendly.
+This recipe is naturally gluten-free and is perfect for a healthy snack!

 This Roasted Sweet Potato Hummus is creamy and light and has a hint of sweetness from the sweet potato.
-This recipe is great as a dip or can even be served as a spread on some hummus toast or as a spread in sandwiches.
+This recipe is great as a dip or can even be served as a spread on some hummus toast or in sandwiches.

 Why you’ll love this recipe